Before Jack the Ripper terrorized London, Spring-Heeled Jack was tormenting citizens with his claws and tight-fitted clothes.

 As time went on, reports of Spring-Heeled Jack sightings grew even more bizarre, perhaps fueled by popular fictitious accounts.
 Even more superhuman traits were attributed to him, including the ability to leap through the air and over buildings.

 It remains unclear if Spring-Heeled Jack was a real man who terrorized the streets of London, a case of mass hysteria, an urban legend, or simply a ghost story that got out of control.
-Whatever its basis in reality, the legend of the Victorian Demon of London still lives on in pop culture today.
+Whatever it’s based on reality, the legend of the Victorian Demon of London still lives on in pop culture today.